deejoe/presentations/foss-intro/src/foss-intro.rst

 =============

  - Software freedom: What is it?
- - Legal restrictions
+ - Motivations vs legal restrictions
  - Expanding rights: Licensing
  - Example projects

-.. note: In this talk I hope to draw out at least a little more what the
+.. note:: In this talk I hope to give a quick summary of what we mean by
-         "freedom to fork" means, to legal conditions that require us to take specific steps to exercise that right; the legal tools that have been created to open room for exercising that right, called "licenses"
+         software freedom, to provide background for the legal conditions that require us to take specific steps to exercise those rights;
+         followed by a quick look at the legal tools to help protect those rights, and then to apply those to a relevant example or two.

 ----

 Terminology note
 ================

-.. note:  People occasionally try to come up with different ways of saying
+.. note:: People occasionally try to come up with different ways of doing or saying
           largely the same thing.

 .. image:: images/standards.png